 - Authentication

 While coding agents excel at orchestration, they often struggle with long-horizon research across massive datasets.
-This update follows the NVIDIA Agent Toolkit launch by turning a standalone blueprint into a modular component.
+This update builds on the NVIDIA Agent Toolkit launch by turning a standalone blueprint into a modular component.
 Using the Model Context Protocol, AI-Q can now securely access authenticated enterprise data sources.

 You can install the skill by linking the AI-Q repository to your local .claude/skills directory.
 The system uses a four-stage pipeline to produce structured reports with citations.
 The open-source blueprint is available on GitHub and supports deployment via Docker Compose or Helm charts for secure, on-premises environments.